amerkurev/django-docker-template/README.md

 Enjoy watching the lines run in the terminal 🖥️
 And after a few seconds, open your browser at http://127.0.0.1/admin/.
 The first user already exists, welcome to the Django admin panel.

+#### Django settings

+Some Django settings from the [`settings.py`](https://github.com/amerkurev/django-docker-template/blob/master/website/website/settings.py) file are stored in environment variables.
+You can easily change these settings in the [`.env`](https://github.com/amerkurev/django-docker-template/blob/master/.env) file.
+This file does not contain all the necessary settings, but many of them.
+Add additional settings to environment variables if needed.

+It is important to note the following: **never store sensitive settings such as DJANGO_SECRET_KEY or DJANGO_EMAIL_HOST_PASSWORD in your repository**!
+Docker allows you to override environment variable values from additional files, the command line, or the current session.
+Store passwords and other sensitive information separately from the code and only connect this information at system startup.

+### For deployment on a server

 ## License